bottlerocket-os/bottlerocket/README.md

     special = "true:NoSchedule"
     ```

+The following settings are optional and allow you to further configure your cluster.
+* `settings.kubernetes.cluster-domain`: The DNS domain for this cluster, allowing all Kubernetes-run containers to search this domain before the host's search domains.
+Defaults to `cluster.local`.

 The following settings are set for you automatically by [pluto](sources/api/) based on runtime instance information, but you can override them if you know what you're doing!
 * `settings.kubernetes.max-pods`: The maximum number of pods that can be scheduled on this node (limited by number of available IPv4 addresses)
 * `settings.kubernetes.cluster-dns-ip`: The CIDR block of the primary network interface.